-The income tax liability for fiscal year 2010 was \$0 as a result of a net loss for the fiscal year for which a full valuation allowance has been established.
-In fiscal 2009 the Company's income tax liability was \$0 as a result of a utilization of tax credits and full valuation allowance earned in prior years.
+The income tax expense for fiscal year 2011 was \$0 as a result of a net loss for the fiscal year.
+In fiscal 2010 the Company's income tax expense was \$0, also as a result of a net loss for the fiscal year.
+The Company has provided for a full valuation allowance against deferred tax assets including net loss carryforwards.